tendermint/tendermint/ansible/README.md

 ### Installing custom versions

 By default ansible installs the tendermint and basecoin binary versions defined in its [default variables](#Default variables).
-If you built your own version of the binaries, you can tell ansible to install that instead.
+If you build your own version of the binaries, you can tell ansible to install that instead.

 ```
 GOPATH="<your go path>"